20 GeV halo-like excess of the Galactic diffuse emission and implications for dark matter annihilation: Search for a halo-like excess

 First, the fit is performed without the GC excess or any other halo component, and the best-fit spectra are shown in figure \ref{fig:specall_noDM}.
 The spectrum of the new Fermi bubble template (positive residual map) is almost the same as that of the flat template, and as expected, the negative template spectrum is softer than the Fermi bubbles and closely resembles that of the gas component.
 Another notable point is that the ICS component is softer than the fit including the Galactic plane (figure \ref{fig:specall_FB}).
 This suggests that, compared to the GALPROP model, the ICS spectrum softens from the Galactic plane to high Galactic latitudes.

 Next, the fit results with the GC GeV excess component (NFW-$\rho^{2.5}$) added are shown in figure \ref{fig:specall_GCE}.
 The GC excess flux is the same as the previous fit that includes the Galactic plane (figure \ref{fig:specall_FB}) at 4.3 GeV.
 This is how it should be, because the two residual templates are created at this energy bin.
 However, in higher photon energy regions, the GC excess component rises sharply and peaks at around 20 GeV, where the flux is more than 10 times higher than the previous fit.
 This means that extrapolating this fit to the GC would significantly exceed the observed data.
-These results indicate that a halo-like component exists around 20 GeV, with a density profile shallower than that assumed for the GC GeV excess, and is prominent in the $|b| > 10^\circ$ region.
+These results imply that a halo-like component exists around 20 GeV and is prominent in the $|b| > 10^\circ$ region, with a density profile shallower than that assumed for the GC GeV excess.

 Therefore, to test a flatter density profile, we perform fits using the NFW-$\rho^2$ and NFW-$\rho^1$ halo models instead of the GC excess, and the results are shown in figures \ref{fig:specall_NFW2} and \ref{fig:specall_NFW1}, respectively.
 Only one of the three halo models is used in a fit to avoid degeneracy between the similar halo maps.
 Since the best-fit halo flux becomes negative at the lowest photon energy bin, figure \ref{fig:spec_NFWX} shows the spectra of the three halo models on a linear plot.
 The flatter the density profile, the higher the mean background flux in the ROI, but in all cases, the intensity of the halo components rises sharply with photon energy between 1 GeV and 20 GeV, reaching a statistically significant (13--19$\sigma$) peak at the 21 GeV bin.
 At higher energy bins, the halo flux decreases rapidly, becoming almost zero at 200 GeV or higher.